pramnora/emacs/README.md

 ## Introduction

-- Emacs, is an acryonm which stands for, Escape, Meta, Alr, Control, Shift.
+- Emacs, is an acryonm which stands for, Escape, Meta, Alt, Control, Shift.

 - Emacs, is normally a Linux based editor program; however, it can also be used cross platform: Linux/Mac/Windows/BSD/-etc.